Private Rental Assistance Policy

 Social housing providers recognise that establishing a tenancy in the private rental market can be difficult.
 To help people to access and maintain a tenancy in the private rental market, social housing providers can offer or facilitate access to the following private rental assistance products:

-Social housing providers can also offer or facilitate access to Rentstart assistance products, to assist with costs to establish and maintain a tenancy in the private rental market through the provision of a bond, assistance to pay rental arrears or short term assistance for homeless people.
+Social housing providers can also offer or facilitate access to Rentstart assistance products, to help with costs to establish and maintain a tenancy in the private rental market through the provision of a bond loan, help to pay rental arrears or short term assistance for homeless people.
 For more information, go to the Rentstart Assistance policy.

 2. Scope

-This policy applies to all applicants for private rental assistance products and applicants who may be eligible to receive a Private Rental Subsidy or Rent Choice product.
+This policy applies to all applicants for private rental assistance products and applicants who may be eligible to receive a Private Rental Subsidy or Rent Choice.

-Under Housing Pathways, participating community housing providers deliver or facilitate access to private rental assistance products.
+Under Housing Pathways, participating community housing providers can deliver or facilitate access to private rental assistance products.

 3. Policy statement

-If the client is not eligible for a certain product, eligibility for other types of assistance will be considered.
+If a client is not eligible for a certain product, eligibility for other types of assistance will be considered.

 Private Rental Assistance Products

-A Statement of Satisfactory Tenancy is a document that indicates whether a public housing tenant i.e. a tenant whose tenancy is managed by the Department of Communities and Justice (DCJ), including tenants of the Aboriginal Housing Office, has maintained a satisfactory tenancy in relation to the payment of rent and other charges, the care of their property and other tenancy aspects.
-A current or former public housing tenant can use the statement to help them get private rental accommodation when they are leaving or have left public housing.
+A Statement of Satisfactory Tenancy is a document that advises whether a former public housing tenant maintained a satisfactory tenancy in relation to paying rent and other charges, the care of their property and other tenancy aspects.
+A current or former public housing tenant can use the statement to help when applying for private rental accommodation, when they are leaving or have left public housing.
+Public housing includes Homes NSW and Aboriginal Housing Office tenancies that are managed by Homes NSW.

 Applying for a Statement of Satisfactory Tenancy

-Clients who may not apply for a Statement of Satisfactory Tenancy include:
+Clients who may not apply for a Statement of Satisfactory Tenancy from Homes NSW include:

-• Current or former tenants of a tenancy managed by a community housing provider.
-Although a community housing tenant may not apply for a Statement of Satisfactory Tenancy from DCJ, they should check with their provider if they offer a similar product.
+- current or former tenants of a tenancy managed by a community housing provider.
+Although a community housing tenant may not apply for a Statement of Satisfactory Tenancy from Homes NSW, they should check with their provider if they offer a similar product

-• Other household members of a current or former public housing tenancy managed by DCJ.
+- other household members of a current or former public housing tenancy managed by Homes NSW.

-Clients who are eligible to apply can do so by completing the Application for a Statement of Satisfactory Tenancy form and return it to DCJ.
+Clients who are eligible to apply can complete an Application for a Statement of Satisfactory Tenancy form and return it to Homes NSW.

-DCJ will only provide statements to a tenant.
-If DCJ receives a request from a third party such as a property owner or real estate agent, DCJ will not provide a reference or statement (verbal or written).
-Similarly, DCJ will not expand on or clarify the contents of its written statement.
+Homes NSW will only provide statements to a tenant.
+If Homes NSW receives a request from a third party such as a property owner or real estate agent, Homes NSW will not provide a reference or statement (verbal or written).
+Similarly, Homes NSW will not expand on or clarify the contents of its written statement.

 Assessing an application for a Statement of Satisfactory Tenancy

-DCJ will assess the client’s eligibility for a tenancy statement and provide a written response within 10 working days of receiving the application.
-To allow DCJ to do this, it may be necessary to inspect a current tenant’s property in a shorter timeframe than usual.
-DCJ will seek a current tenant’s consent to do an inspection, where possible, within four days of receiving their application.
+Homes NSW will assess a client’s eligibility for a tenancy statement and provide a written response within ten working days of receiving the application.
+To allow Homes NSW to do this, it may be necessary to inspect a current tenant’s property in a shorter timeframe than usual.
+Homes NSW will seek a current tenant’s consent to do an inspection, where possible, within four days of receiving their application.

-If a client is eligible, DCJ will issue a Statement of Satisfactory Tenancy.
+If a client is eligible, Homes NSW will issue a Statement of Satisfactory Tenancy.

-If a client is not eligible, DCJ will issue a letter declining the client’s request for a Statement of Satisfactory Tenancy.
-However, the client may become eligible in the future if they satisfy certain conditions.
+If a client is not eligible, Homes NSW will issue a letter declining a client’s request for a Statement of Satisfactory Tenancy.
+However, a client may become eligible in the future if they satisfy certain conditions.
 For more information, go to Conditions for becoming eligible for a Statement of Satisfactory Tenancy in the future.

 3.2 Private Rental Brokerage Service